abusesa/abusehelper/docs/Harmonization.md

 ### Geolocation

-We recognize that ip geolocation is not an exact science and analysis of the abuse data has shown that different sources attribution sources have different opinions of the geolocation of an ip.
-This is why we recommend to enrich the data with as many sources as you have available and make the decision which value to use for the cc attribute based on those answers.
+We recognize that ip geolocation is not an exact science and our analysis has shown that attribution sources have varying opinions about the physical location of an ip address at a given time.
+This is why we recommend to augment the data with as many sources as you have available and make a decision which source to use for the cc attribute based on those answers.

 |attribute|description|
 --- | --- |